adinhobl/Reading-List/README.md

 # Reading-List
-An organized list of papers and resources that I have read or would like to read
+An organized list of papers and resources that I have read or want to read.
 --------------------------------------------------------------------------------

 ## Read